nisanurtezcan/galleryOfRose-reactApp/README.md

 - Understanding and practicing React’s component logic
 - Working with props
 - Using ready-made SVG files in the UI
-- Practicing JavaScript fundamentals such as the map() function, callbacks, and class structures
+- Practicing JavaScript fundamentals such as the map() function, callbacks, destructing, and class structures
 - Learning how to deploy a React + Vite app to GitHub Pages

 ---